-$1,730 Movers from Washington to New York
+$1,643 Movers From Washington to New York

-The cost to move from Washington to New York averages from $1,936 to $10,362 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.
-Hiring movers will be on the more expensive side.
-Renting a truck or renting a moving container is usually cheaper but requires more work.
+The cost to move from Washington to New York averages from $1,897 to $9,947 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.

 Moving the reverse route?
 We’ve got you covered with our Moving from New York to Washington guide.

-Moving from Washington to New York
+Moving from Washington to New York resources

 - Best Washington to New York movers: We’ve handpicked the best moving companies from Washington to New York.

-- How much do movers cost?: Use our moving calculator to get a more accurate estimate on moving costs.
+- How much do movers cost?: Use our moving cost calculator to get a more accurate estimate on moving expenses.

 - Consider moving containers: Need a more budget-friendly option?
 With these companies, you load and they drive!
-These are the best moving container companies
+These are the best moving container companies.

 - Washington to New York car shippers: Moving your car?
 Use a company that prioritizes professionalism, cares for your vehicle, and is experienced.

-Moving 2,787 miles is no joke.
+Moving 2,781 miles is no joke.
 Here's what you need to know.

-The Best Washington to New York Movers
+The best Washington to New York movers

-- Safeway Moving: Best Overall Value
+- Safeway Moving: Best overall value

 - American Van Lines: Best industry reputation

-- Air Van northAmerican Van Lines: Best for complex moves
+- North American Van Lines: Best for complex moves

 - JK Moving Services: Best for high-end moves